AndersDeath/diary2/000-current.md

 # 09 June - Friday - Yerevan - 253 day of immigration

-Today I got surgery and 6 gum formers.
+Today I got surgery and 6 (six) gum formers.
 Everything is nice now but I feel bad.
 I have no power.
 However I did all things from my todolist.
 I cancelled sport and some other things.